Uppercase I Spy Letters Printable

 Whether you teach uppercase letters first or you teach them alongside the lowercase letters, these Uppercase I Spy Letters worksheets are a great resource to have on hand for your young learners.

 Each of the 26 pages included in this uppercase alphabet pack features a different letter.
-Students will identify the letter in the magnifying glass in the bottom right corner of the page.
+Students will search for a specific letter in its corresponding grid.
+Once the desired letter is found, the child can trace over it to reinforce the formation of that particular letter.

 Then, they’ll search amongst the letters to find all of the featured letters.
 There are 15 featured letters on each page.
 The other letters on the page are similar in size or shape which encourages kids to fine tune their visual discrimination skills.